Huygens' principle in classical electrodynamics: a distributional approach: Derivation of the Pauli algebra

-A concrete representation of the algebra is given in terms of $2\times 2$ matrices by the correspondence\footnote{Along with complex numbers and quaternions, the Pauli algebra is one of the simplest examples of \sl Clifford algebra. \rm Although its first application to physics was in quantum mechanics, it has also turned out to be useful in other fields, especially classical electrodynamics \ci{B99}.
-The relation to Pauli matrices is found by choosing $A_0=0$ and $\3A_k=\grad x_k$ to be the unit vector in the direction of $x_k$.
-The matrix representing $\3A_k$ is then the Pauli matrix $\s_k$. }
+A concrete representation of the algebra is given in terms of $2\times 2$ matrices by the correspondence \footnote{Along with complex numbers and quaternions, the Pauli algebra is one of the simplest examples of \sl Clifford algebra, \rm also known as \sl geometric algebra \rm \ci{H66,DL3}.
+Although its first application to physics was in quantum mechanics, it has also turned out to be useful in other fields, in particular classical electrodynamics \ci{B99}.
+The Pauli matrices $\s_k$ corresponds to the vectors $\bh x_k=\grad x_k.\ k=1,2,3$. }

+with $\4A\4B$ represented by the matrix product.
+Under this correspondence, the Pauli algebra is therefore isomorphic to the algebra $GL(2,\4C)$ of all complex $2\times 2$ matrices.